paolotous/CreditCard/README.md

 # CreditCard
-Application validates a credit card number
+Application that validates a credit card number